JohnTigue/tigue.com/posts/2015-12-14-generating-topojson-debug.markdown

 ```bash
 topojson --out seattle-city-council-districts-as-topojson.bad.json City_Council_Districts.shp
 ```

+(**Update:** turns out the mistake I made was not using the `--spherical` option.
+Inspecting the `*.prj` file that came with the `*.shp` file revealed that the data was on a spherical projection.
+Re-running original command as `topojson --spherical ...` worked like a charm.)

 Below is the generated file, uploaded to GitHub.
 Notice the orange line at the north pole.
 That is the TopoJSON rendered (read: FAIL).